earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2016-12-06-flood01-intro-to-ggplot-R.md

 title: "Plotting with GGPLOT"
 excerpt: "This lesson walks through using GGPLOT2 to plot data."
 authors: ['Leah Wasser', 'Data Carpentry']
-lastModified: 2016-12-28
+lastModified: 2016-12-29
 category: [course-materials]
 class-lesson: ['hw-ggplot2-r']
 permalink: /course-materials/earth-analytics/week-2/hw-ggplot2-r
 nav-title: 'GGPLOT R'
-module-title: 'Plotting Time Series Data in R'
+module-title: 'Plot Time Series Data in R'
 module-description: 'This tutorial covers how to plot time series data in R using ggplot2.
 It also covers converting data stored in data/time format into an R date time class.'
 week: 2
 sidebar: